Alfred George Pither: Second World War

 Pither, whose S7 Section became the RAAF Directorate of Radar in January 1942, found himself engaged in a desperate race against time after Japan entered the war, and Japanese aircraft soon began appearing over Australia.
 The only unit under his control was No. 1 Radar School, but he liaised with the Allied Works Council, RAAF airfield construction squadrons and local government bodies, to prepare the required radar installations.
-He worked closely with the Radio Physics Laboratory (RPL) of the Council for Scientific and Industrial Research (CSIR), which developed radar technology, with the New South Wales Government Railways Workshop, Postmaster-General's Department (PMG), Gramophone Company (HMV) and Amalgamated Wireless (Australasia) (AWA) that built the radar sets, and with the University of Sydney and the Melbourne Technical College that helped train his radar officers and mechanics, respectively.
+He worked closely with the Radio Physics Laboratory (RPL) of the Council for Scientific and Industrial Research (CSIR), which developed radar technology, with the New South Wales Government Railways Workshop, Postmaster-General's Department (PMG), Gramophone Company (His Master's Voice) and AWA that built the radar sets, and with the University of Sydney and the Melbourne Technical College that helped train his radar officers and mechanics, respectively.
 The Australian Light Weight Air Warning Radar (LW/AW) radar was a success, and was used by the British and American forces as well.
 By the end of 1942, 136 officers, 500 mechanics and 1,000 operators had been trained, 100 aircraft had been fitted with radar sets and 57 radar stations were operational.

 This was not accomplished without cutting red tape and treading on toes.
 In October 1943.
 Pither was sent to the UK on exchange.
 There he worked on the radar arrangements for Operation Overlord.
 In July 1944 he joined No. 80 Wing RAF.
 He was placed in command of a radio-jamming unit in southern England that was specifically established to jam the electronic guidance systems of German V-2 rockets.
 His unit followed in the wake of the allied advance into Belgium, continuing its campaign against the V-2 rockets.
 He returned to Australia in December 1944, and became head of the Directorate of Radar once more, but the crisis had passed and there was little to do.